 However, the University of Washington – Seattle Campus is quite clear about cats and dogs in its policy.
 Students cannot bring cats or dogs into their campus classrooms or dormitories with their general “no pets” policy.

-There is an exception for students that require service and emotional support animals.
+There is an exception for students that require an assistance animal or emotional support animal.
 If you need a service or emotional support animal, you’ll have to apply through the DRS, UW Housing and Food Services.

 3. University of Idaho